A 21-Day Detox To Balance Your Hormones & Help You Feel Vibrant

 Try drinking a glass of warm lemon water each morning before breakfast.
 End each day with a shot of half a teaspoon of turmeric powder with one-eighth of a teaspoon of black pepper mixed into 2 ounces of water.
 Both of these powerful drinks will set you up for awesome digestive habits.

 As important as it is to include the above foods, it’s also important to exclude certain foods that are high-allergen.
 When doing a hormone detox, you should avoid:

 - Wheat and gluten-containing products

 - Refined vegetable oils such as cottonseed, canola, corn, peanut, sunflower, safflower, and others

 Pro tip: Be sure to read labels carefully!

 It’s important to exercise, sweat, and get your lymphatic system moving to ensure your liver and hormones are working properly.
 This also helps to reduce inflammation from toxicity and unwanted weight gain.

-Just as foods help clean out your cells, radical self-care practice helps to clean out your mind and spirit.
+Just as certain foods can help clean out those cells, a radical self-care practice can help clean out your mind and spirit.